Have malaria elimination efforts in Southern Mozambique protected school outcomes against the COVID-19 pandemic?

 Description of the project scope, objectives and deliverables

-Notably, the findings of the project will be disseminated among local policymakers, both from the health and education ministries, during a workshop organised in Mozambique.
-The key partner in this project is the Manhiça Health Research Centre (CISM) and Dr Francisco Saúte is country PI.
+Notably, the findings of the project were disseminated among local policymakers, both from the health and education ministries, during a workshop organised in Mozambique.
+The key partner was the Manhiça Health Research Centre (CISM) and Dr Francisco Saúte as country PI.

-The project is supported by LSE Research and Impact Support Fund and by CISM through malaria elimination projects funds.
+The project was supported by LSE Research and Impact Support Fund and by CISM through malaria elimination projects funds.

 Contact us